tokenring-ai/tasks/README.md

 **Subcommands**:

 #### list
-Display all tasks in the current task queue with their status, agent type, and results.
+Display all tasks in the current task queue with their status, agent type, and message content.

 **Example**:
 ```